csilvers/csilvers.github.io/source/_posts/2015-02-18-new-blog-time.markdown

 blog where I discuss technical issues.
 A lot of interesting technical problems come up via my work at [Khan Academy](http://www.khanacademy.org), and this is where I'll share them.

+And now I will say the word "technical" a few more times.
+Technical technical technical technical.

+Technical.